What Is the Best Treatment for Atopic Dermatitis?

 The exact cause of atopic dermatitis is a combination of genetic and environmental factors.
 At the root of the condition is your immune system’s inability to maintain your skin properly.
 It results in your skin losing its ability to maintain moisture and protect against irritants, bacteria and allergens.
 The environment also plays a role, with atopic dermatitis being more common in people who live in urban areas compared to those in rural areas.

 Research has also shown that some people with eczema and atopic dermatitis don’t have enough filaggrin, a protein that helps form a protective barrier on the surface of the skin.
 Without this barrier, moisture tends to escape and can allow viruses and bacteria to enter the skin.
 Along with the trauma caused to an affected area by repeated scratching, this lack of moisture makes the skin especially prone to infections.

 What’s the Best Way to Treat Atopic Dermatitis?

-There is currently no cure for atopic dermatitis, but there are many treatments available to help relieve symptoms.
+There is currently no cure for atopic dermatitis, but there are many treatments and home remedies available to help relieve symptoms.
 The first-line treatment option is to use topical therapies, which typically include creams and ointments you apply directly to your skin.